Avatar: The Way of Water: Plot

 Quaritch tracks Norm and Max's aircraft to the Metkayina's archipelago.
-Bringing Spider with him, Quaritch joins forces with the RDA's marine operations and commandeers a whaling vessel hunting Tulkuns.
-Quaritch's squad begins raiding the archipelago but fails to find Jake after interrogating local tribes.
-Quaritch begins to burn villages to draw Jake out.
-Lo'ak mentally links with Payakan and learns he was cast out because he attacked human whalers who killed his mother, violating the Tulkun's vow of pacifism.
+He commandeers a ship which is hunting the Tulkun, and interrogates the Na'vi in the archipelago.
+After the Na'vi fail to give him information about Jake, he burns their dwellings.
+Meanwhile, Lo'ak mentally links with Payakan and learns that he was exiled because he attacked humans who killed his mother, a violation of the Tulkun vow of pacifism.

-When the Metkayina learn of the RDA’s Tulkun killings, Lo'ak goes to warn Payakan, accompanied by most of the children.
-Payakan, they find, has been tagged for capture by the RDA’s crew, though he escapes as the children are caught.
-Jake, Neytiri, and the Metkayina confront the humans and rescue the kids.
-Quaritch forces Jake to surrender, but Payakan attacks the vessel, sparking a battle between the Metkayina and the humans.
-Spider cripples the RDA vessel, while Neteyam rescues Lo'ak, Tsireya, and Spider, but is fatally shot.
-Enraged by Neteyam's death, Jake and Neytiri attack the RDA crew, seeking to rescue Kiri and Tuk.
-After freeing Tuk, Jake finds Quaritch holding Kiri hostage, but Quaritch releases her when Neytiri threatens to kill Spider.
-They all get trapped inside the sinking vessel.
-After a tense skirmish, Jake strangles Quaritch unconscious and is rescued by Lo'ak and Payakan, while Kiri saves Neytiri and Tuk.
-Spider saves Quaritch from drowning but rejects him and rejoins Jake's family.
+Aware that the Metkayina have a spiritual bond with the Tulkun, Quaritch attempts to draw Jake out by ordering the ship's captain to hunt Tulkun close to Na'vi villages.
+When the Metkayina learn of the Tulkun killings, Lo'ak goes to warn Payakan, accompanied by several other children.
+They find that Payakan has been tagged for capture by the RDA.
+They help him escape, but are caught by Quaritch's team.
+Jake, Neytiri, and the Metkayina pursue Quaritch, who demands that Jake surrender himself in exchange for his children.
+Before Jake reaches the ship, Payakan attacks it, sparking a battle between the Metkayina and Quaritch's forces.
+Spider sabotages the RDA vessel, while Neteyam rescues Lo'ak, Tsireya, and Spider.
+During their escape, Neteyam is fatally shot.

+Enraged at Neteyam's death, Jake and Neytiri attack Quaritch's crew, seeking to rescue Kiri and Tuk.
+After Jake frees Tuk, Quaritch threatens to kill Kiri, but he releases her when Neytiri threatens to kill Spider.
+After a tense skirmish, Jake strangles Quaritch unconscious.
+Jake is rescued from the sinking ship by Lo'ak and Payakan, while Kiri saves Neytiri and Tuk.
+Spider saves Quaritch from drowning but refuses to stay with him.

 After Neteyam's funeral, Jake informs Tonowari of his decision to leave the Metkayina, but Tonowari declares Jake's family part of the clan and welcomes them to stay.
-Jake's family accepts their new lives at sea but vows to continue their struggle against the RDA.
+Jake realizes he cannot keep running from Quaritch and the RDA, and must stand and fight instead.